For general information on assistance/service dogs, click here.

-I have an invisible disability that I do not wish to share with the internet.
+I have invisible disabilities that I do not wish to share with the internet.
 Unless you are my friend, family, or medical professional, I will not be discussing it.
-Suffices to say I was diagnosed by several doctors.
+Suffices to say I am diagnosed and followed by several doctors.

 5. How is your dog trained?